backbone-paginator/backbone.paginator/README.md

 ##Credits

-This project is based on initial prior work on a paginator by @bmsterling and has been extended by @addyosmani in both the paginator and views to cover a few extra pieces (code cleanup, sort by fields, ajax/query pagination, requests etc.)
+The client-side paginator is based on base work by @bmsterling and the server-side + refactoring work (sort, extension) is by me.
+The idea is to eventually have solid client and server pagination components we can use with Backbone.

 ##Project status